CocoaNutsUIUC/HealthKit-Demo/README.md

     }
 ```

+---

 And that's it!
 You've finished the whole tutorial.
-Congratulations, you are now an semi-expert in HealthKit.
+Congratulations, you are now a semi-expert in HealthKit.

+You're welcome to check out the completed version of the project in the branch `complete_project`.

 ---